Note: This program is under review and is expected to change before the next offering.

 Each component course is led by a separate faculty member (or members), but they will typically alternate with each other over the course of the program, and there will be some instances where days are shared.
 Schedules will be adjusted as required to facilitate practicum work, guest speaker appearances, visits to field sites, etc. The three constituent courses are as follows:

 This course offers students an account and analysis of how film and historical writing have been used to make the invisible (the heritage and land use of First Nations) visible (films and texts created to reveal and explain Indigenous peoples' relationship to their lands and cultures).
 By critically evaluating film and text, students will learn about the challenges of land claims research, and how to enhance research methodologies developed to advance land rights and land claims processes in Canada and other parts of the world.
 The focus will be on the place of creative work in research.

 This course introduces students to the conceptual and practical challenges of making maps to advance and support land claims in British Columbia.
 Students will learn about the history of First Nations cartography and way-finding in British Columbia and elsewhere, and how to use maps and other forms of spatial representation such as stories, songs, artefacts, blockades or occupancies, and the law to advance claims to territory in the modern period, and some of the perils and promises associated with these processes.

-Any student successfully completing all three courses in the certificate with the equivalent of a minimum letter grade of C in each course will be eligible to receive the certificate.
-Students may be able to use the certificate courses to satisfy requirements for the UFV Bachelor of Arts degree.
+Any student successfully completing all three courses in the program with the equivalent of a minimum grade of C in each course will be eligible to receive the associate certificate.
+Students may be able to use these courses to satisfy requirements for the UFV Bachelor of Arts degree.
 Those wishing to apply credit towards other UFV bachelor degrees should check with their program advisor to determine applicability.